City-Wide Sidewalk Program

 The Nebraska Supreme Court has held that the primary duty of keeping sidewalks in a safe condition for travel falls upon the cities of the second class like Ashland, and pursuant to Nebraska Revised Statute §17-522 and City of Ashland municipal code §8-203, the cities like Ashland are authorized to construct and repair sidewalks in a manner the City deems necessary and to assess the cost of such construction or repairs on the property in front of the affected sidewalks.
 Failure to do so creates increased liability exposure for both the private property owner and the City of Ashland.

-The first step in this process is to have all of the sidewalks in Phase 1 evaluated.
-The City is working with Precision Concrete Cutting to have this done.
-In the coming days, those property owners in Phase 1 (18th Street east to Highway 6) will be receiving letters detailing the repairs that need to be made on the sidewalks in Phase 1 of the Ashland Repair/Replacement Program.
+We are now beginning Phase 2 of the sidewalk program.
+This area is between 18th and 30th Streets and Furnas and Birch Streets.
+The first step in this process is to have all of the sidewalks in Phase 2 evaluated.
+This was done over the summer of 2023.
+The City worked with Precision Concrete Cutting to have this done.
+The City also awarded the Phase 2 curb ramp repair project to Rosenboom Construction.
+The curb ramp work will get started in the spring/summer of 2024.
+In the coming days, those property owners in Phase 2 will be receiving letters detailing the repairs that need to be made on the sidewalks in Phase 2 of the Ashland Repair/Replacement Program.

 If any other questions arise that you cannot find the answer to, please call City Hall at 402-944-3387.